FLAME RETARDANT FOR COTTON FABRICS BASED ON PHOSPHATE ACID-UREA POLYMER

 Информация об авторах

-Termiz branch of the Tashkent Medical Academy, Republic of Uzbekistan, Termez
+PhD of technical sciences, associate professor Termez branch of Tashkent Medical Academy, Uzbekistan, Termez

 Leading Researcher, Doctor of Chemistry, Tashkent scientific research Institute of Chemical Technology, Republic of Uzbekistan, Tashkent